Xela3026/yabbr-docs/docs/yabbr-chat/chat-settings.md

 ### Changing the Order

-In the Yabbr Chat, there is information stored about every customer.
-In the Yabbr Chat, this information is listed under [Details](./chat.md#details).
+In the <BrandName/> Chat, there is information stored about every customer.
+In the <BrandName/> Chat, this information is listed under [Details](./chat.md#details).
 The information that is stored there can be configured under [Contact Attributes](../contacts/attributes).

 You can change the order in which customer information appears in the Details section here.
 All of your workspace's registered Contact Attributes will be listed.
 They will also be listed in the order that they appear in the Chat Details section.
 To change this order, hover over the six dots ⠿ (outlined below) and then drag and drop the contact attribute to the new desired spot.
 The first contact attribute in the order will be the display name of the chat.